cpinnix/commanderpowerlevel/README.md

 ##### 4

-Cards in the fours are weaker cards specific to a commander and might be a bit janky.
+Cards in the fours are weaker cards specific to a Commander and might be a bit janky.
 Could only show up for thematic reasons.
 These cards should:

-- Be quite weak and commander specific.
+- Be quite weak and Commander specific.
 - Maybe are in the deck for thematic reasons.

 Example: